What is Autism Spectrum Disorder (ASD)?

 - Detail Oriented

 In the 1940’s, Hans Asperger, a Viennese pediatrician noticed young boys who had difficulty socializing and communicating with other people.
 Even with this setback, these boys were very smart and you could imagine their IQ exceeding even your every day scientists in labs for lack of better term.
 Because these symptoms were also considered symptoms of Autism, psychiatrists, psychologists, and other professionals believed that it was more of a form of High Functioning Autism.
-That probably explains why Asperger’s syndrome is a part of the autism spectrum.
-You could imagine people like Thomas Jefferson, Bill Gates, Albert Einstein or even fictional characters such as Sherlock Holmes as people who might have had Asperger’s.
+You could imagine people like Thomas Jefferson, Bill Gates, Albert Einstein or even fictional characters such as Sherlock Holmes as people who might have had ASD.

-If you would like more information about Autism and Asperger’s, you can look at the link below from the Autism Society.
+If you would like more information about ASD, you can look at the link below from the Autism Society.

-We still don’t know what causes Autism (especially Asperger’s).
+We still don’t know what causes Autism.
 But rather than trying to cure it, my hope and prayer for you as you browse through this website is that you are encouraged and that you and your child can find hope in the Gospel as I have.